onedata/onedata-documentation/doc/running_onedata/docker/pre_onedata_docker.md

 # Installing complete Onedata

-In this section you will learn how to deploy a fully functional Onedata installation that can work independently of Onedata.org.
+This section shows how to deploy a fully functional Onedata installation that can work independently of Onedata.org using Docker Compose.

 <!-- toc -->

-Here’s a diagram of the various parts in play in this scenario to help you understand how pieces fit with one another.
-Use this as a reference as we progress through the scenario; it should all make sense by the time we get to the end.
+Below is a diagram of the various components comprising a complete example Onedata deployment.

 <p align="center">
 <img src="../../img/Onedata101.svg">